DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The chaotic, "rough-and-tumble" play that taught boys impulse control and embodied boundaries is gone.
 The complex, relational play that taught girls social negotiation is now mediated through screens.
 The result is a generation of adults who lack the fundamental, embodied skills of courtship, consent-calibration, and conflict resolution.

 They have the hardware for connection but have never been allowed to install the software.

+---

+Cliffhanger to Part 3: If unresolved charge is the fuel and disintermediation the accelerant, what are the daily mechanics of hijack—and how do we counter them in real time?

 ### The Internet's Role: Global Benchmarking and Infinite Choice